 Misty’s recipe uses 2 cups of sugar to make two and a half dozen cookies.
 Rex’s recipe uses two and a quarter cups of sugar to make 3 dozen cookies.
 Which recipe uses more sugar for a dozen cookies?
 Hint: Set up complex fractions to solve.

 Unit Rates Practice

-1. One of the highest snowfall rates ever recorded was in Silver Lake, Colorado.
-In April 1921, when just over 7 feet of snow fell in twenty-seven and a half hours.
+1. On one snowy day, 6 3/4 (6.75) feet of snow fell in twenty-seven hours.
 What was that rate in inches per hour?

 2. A grocery store sells different types of Trail Mix.
 Trail Mix A sells for $6 per three quarters lb, Trail Mix B sells for $8.50 per lb, and Trail Mix C sells for $2.25 per 4 oz.
 Which is the best buy?
 (There are 16 oz in a lb.)

 3. Two friends worked out on treadmills at the gym.
 Rae walked 2 miles in three quarters of an hour and Grant walked one and three quarters miles in 30 minutes.
 Who walked at a faster rate?